The monument to the 17th Pennsylvania Volunteer Cavalry Regiment is northwest of Gettysburg on Buford Avenue. (Buford Avenue tour map)

 About the monument

 The granite monument is just under twelve feet tall.
-It represents the carved relief of a mounted cavalryman standing on picket, carbine in hand.
-It was modeled after the regiment’s Sergeant George W. Ferree.
+Modeled after the regiment’s Sergeant George W. Ferree, it represents in carved relief a mounted cavalryman standing on picket, carbine in hand.
 On the reverse is the crossed sabers symbol of the Cavalry Corps.
 The monument was dedicated on September 11, 1889 by the State of Pennsylvania.
+It stood in front of the Forney farmhouse, which served as regimental headquarters during the battle.
+The badly deteriorated farmhouse was demolished in 1938 during the construction of the Eternal Light Peace Memorial.

 The 17th Pennsylvania Cavalry at Gettysburg